hashicorp/consul-terraform-sync/docs/config.md

   * `enabled` - `(bool: false)` Enable syslog logging.
 Specifying other option also enables syslog logging.
   * `facility` - `(string: <none>)` Name of the syslog facility to log to.
   * `name` - `(string: "consul-nia")` Name to use for the Consul NIA process when logging to syslog.
+* `wait` - Wait configures quiescence timers for all [tasks](#task).
+It defines the minimum and maximum amount of time to wait for the cluster to reach a consistent state before triggering task executions.
+The default is enabled to reduce the number of times downstream infrastructure is updated within a short period of time.
+This is useful to enable in systems that have a lot of flapping.
+  * `enabled` - `(bool: true)` Enable quiescence timer globally.
+Specifying `min` will also enable it.
+  * `min` - `(string: 5s)` The minimum period of time to wait after changes are detected before triggering related tasks.
+  * `max` - `(string: 20s)` The maximum period of time to wait after changes are detected before triggering related tasks.

 ### Consul